-As you speak into the mic, the sound is picked up and recorded so it’s all good, right?
-Well, when you speak into your mic, the sound you make travels outwards in all directions.
+As you speak into the mic, the sound is picked up and recorded, so it’s all good, right?
+Well, when you talk into your mic, the sound you make travels outwards in all directions.
 The portion of sound that goes directly into the mic remains unaltered in frequency and tone.
 The remaining sound, however, bounces about the room reflecting off of random surfaces and has the chance to hit the mic on its journey.
 The reflected sound changes in frequency with each new surface it bounces off of.

 There are ways to deal with the reflected sound in your home radio studio to achieve a more professional sound, like soundproofing and sound treatment.
 Although people often use these terms interchangeably, it’s important to understand that these are not the same thing.